Tywrld/Portfolio/README.md

 2x+5y≤120

-4. and we only have a storage space of 50 items per day. x+y≤50
+4. and we only have a storage space of 50 items per day.  <br />
+x+y≤50

 We have 2 varibles: